M-H-12/CPSC471/README.md

 # Alright, lets do this one last time.

 How this will work is that we will have two applications running at the same time.
-Idk if this will kill your laptop, but tell it that "Bryce Cayanan sends his regards"
+Idk if this will kill your laptop, but I am willing to make that sacrifice.
 One server will be running the React application at localhost:3000, while the other will be running django at localhost:8000

 ## How to run two servers